vantagecompute/helm-sdkpy/docusaurus/docs/architecture/build-packaging.md

 # Build & Packaging

-How helmpy is built and packaged for distribution.
+How helm-sdkpy is built and packaged for distribution.

 ## Build Architecture

-helmpy uses a Docker-based build system to create platform-specific wheels containing compiled Go libraries.
+helm-sdkpy uses a Docker-based build system to create platform-specific wheels containing compiled Go libraries.

 ## Build Process